 Local farms/markets: List of local farms and produce markets in Southeastern Virginia, including pick-your-own berries and seasonal events.

 Silhouette mastectomy boutique: They offer prostheses, wigs, and accessories for women going through cancer treatment.
 Compassionate, private, professional fittings available at their locations in Newport News and Norfolk.
 They can work with insurance companies.

-Just Added!
-Here’s an excellent video, recorded 3/15/22, that updates us with the latest insights from a professor at Johns Hopkins.
-He discusses the pandemic and how it currently impacts the activities of people who are in cancer treatment.
+Here’s an excellent video, recorded in 2022, that shares insights from a professor at Johns Hopkins.
+He discusses the COVID pandemic and how it impacts the activities of people who are in cancer treatment.